tinyclub/open-shell-book/README.md

-# PLEAC-Shell: Write a book about Shell examples like PLEAC project
+# PLEAC-Shell: Write a book about Shell like [PLEAC](http://pleac.sourceforge.net/) project

 ## Introduction